PrefectHQ/prefect/docs/tutorial/workers.md

 # Workers

+Learn how workers enable flows for scheduled and remote execution.

 ## Prerequisites

 [Docker](https://docs.docker.com/engine/install/) installed and running on your machine.

-## Why workers
+## About workers

-In the previous section of the tutorial, you learned how work pools are a bridge between the Prefect orchestration layer and infrastructure for flow runs that can be dynamically provisioned.
+In the previous section of the tutorial, you learned how:

+- work pools are a bridge between the Prefect orchestration layer and infrastructure for flow runs, and can be dynamically provisioned.
-You saw how you can transition from persistent infrastructure to dynamic infrastructure by using `flow.deploy` instead of `flow.serve`.
+- to transition from persistent infrastructure to dynamic infrastructure with `flow.deploy` instead of `flow.serve`.

-Work pools that rely on client-side workers take this a step further by enabling you to run work flows in your own Docker containers, Kubernetes clusters, and serverless environments such as AWS ECS, Azure Container Instances, and GCP Cloud Run.
+Work pools that rely on client-side workers enable you to run work flows in your own Docker containers, Kubernetes clusters, and serverless environments such as AWS ECS, Azure Container Instances, and GCP Cloud Run.

-The architecture of a worker-based work pool deployment can be summarized with the following diagram:
+The following diagram summarizes the architecture of a worker-based work pool deployment:

 ```mermaid
 graph TD